-How to Make Lip Balm Labels
+How to Make Lip Balm Labels In 4 Easy Steps

 We want to help you create professional-quality lip balm labels.
 So whether you're creating lip balm for your business or for friends down the street, here are a few things to keep in mind.

+After picking a size and configuration, it's time to choose a material.
 Consider any of our weatherproof labels for your lip balm containers.
 They have a more durable facesheet so your products won't scratch or tear in purses or pockets, and the adhesive is a bit stronger to maintain its shape.

 Most of the lip balm labels you see in stores have their labels oriented horizontally.
 Do you want to follow the norm or be your own trendsetter?
 Make sure you decide before you start designing so your template is facing the right way when you go to print!
 Learn how to rotate your template in Maestro Label Designer.

 Test a blank label on your tubes before getting started on the design.
 Our safety-seal lip balm labels (OL1102, OL663, and OL2162) have a little overlap on the ends to help with adhesion.
 If you don't know this before designing, some of your hard work may get covered up.